Antoni Binimelis, the Felanitxer guru of India

 No hay anuncios

 Binimelis also dedicated himself to giving lectures and participating in international indology congresses.
-Having learned Hindi, he would often act as an interpreter for the prime minister Indira Gandhi.
-He also published numerous research articles and translations of Sanskrit poems into Spanish for the magazine Papeles de la India, published in New Delhi.
-During his free time, the Mallorcan indologist explored his spiritual side by painting, especially mythological themes.
+Having learned Hindi, he would often act as an interpreter for Prime Minister Indira Gandhi.
+He also published numerous research articles and translations of Sanskrit poems into Spanish for the magazine Papeles de la India, edited in New Delhi.
+In his free time, the Mallorcan indologist explored his spiritual side by painting, especially mythological themes.
 He also found time to help patients at a leper colony supported by Mother Teresa of Calcutta, who would receive the Nobel Peace Prize in 1979.

-The man from Felanitx found himself in a very poor country, with 800 million inhabitants – today, with nearly 1.5 billion, it is the most populous in the world.
-In an interview granted in January 1983, one month before his death, he made the following statement: "Because of their way of life, I would rather be poor in India than in a Western country.
+The man from Felanitx encountered a very poor country, with 800 million inhabitants – today, with nearly 1.5 billion, it is the most populous in the world.
+In an interview given in January 1983, a month before his death, he made the following statement: “For its way of life, I would rather be poor in India than in a Western country.
 To live here requires very little [...].
-The Indian accepts poverty, which is not a degrading state, but karmic, as if it were caused by acts performed in previous lives and which offers the appropriate environment to be freed from future reincarnations".
+The Indian accepts poverty, which is not a degrading state, but a karmic one, as if it were caused by acts performed in previous lives and which offers the appropriate environment to be free from future reincarnations”.

 Against the 'hippies'

 López Nadal met Binimelis in person in January 1968.
 “I –he says– was 15 years old and had finished fourth grade.
-Then my diplomatic uncle convinced my father to let me travel alone to New Delhi, where Don Toni (that’s how we knew him) could give me private lessons in Greek and Latin.
+Then my diplomat uncle convinced my father to let me travel alone to New Delhi, where Don Toni (as we knew him) could give me private lessons in Greek and Latin.
 My brother Joan Manuel, two years older, had already gone through the same experience.”
 That teenager from Palma met a 42-year-old man with a lean body, blue eyes, and not very tall.
-“I immediately realized that he was a much-loved and respected person both inside and outside the university sphere.
+“I immediately realized that he was a well-loved and respected person both inside and outside the university sphere.
 They considered him a guru, a word that in Sanskrit means ‘venerable’.
 He was an eccentric professor who, however, shunned vanity.
-He knew how to combine research with street life.
+He knew how to combine research with life on the street.
 His classes were wonderful, full of enthusiasm.
 On the other hand, Joan Mascaró, whom I met later, was an extraordinary mystic who, however, lived quite isolated in his ivory tower.”

 Cargando